Michael Lesher: Life, education, and career

 Lesher was born in Indianapolis, Indiana, United States, but has been living and working in Canada beginning in 1975 and continuously since 1997.
-He holds BSc and MA degrees in geology from Indiana University, and a PhD degree in geology from the University of Western Australia.
+He holds BSc and MA degrees in geology from Indiana University Bloomington, and a PhD degree in geology from the University of Western Australia.
 Between 1975 and 1979, he worked as an Exploration Geologist and Mineralogist for the Iron Ore Company of Canada; between 1982 and 1984, he was a Postdoctoral Research Fellow at the J. Tuzo Wilson Research Laboratories of the University of Toronto; and between 1984 and 1997, he was Professor of Economic Geology at the University of Alabama in Tuscaloosa.
-In 1997, he was appointed Professor of Economic Geology, NSERC Senior Industrial Research Chair in Mineral Dxploration, and Founding Director of the Mineral Exploration Research Centre at Laurentian University in Sudbury, Ontario.
+In 1997, he was appointed Professor of Economic Geology, NSERC Senior Industrial Research Chair in Mineral Exploration, and Founding Director of the Mineral Exploration Research Centre at Laurentian University in Sudbury, Ontario.
 In 2010-2011 he served as Director of Mining Initiatives, designing and founding the School of Mines (now Goodman School of Mines).
-He has been a Visiting Fellow at the Max Planck Institute für Geochemie (1989 and 1991) and the Research School of Earth Sciences at the Australian National University (1990), an Honorary Professor at the Chengdu University of Technology (2000), and a Visiting Professor at Indiana University (2002-2003), and has given plenary, keynote, and invited lectures all over the world.
+He has been a Visiting Fellow in the Abteilung Geochemie at the Max Planck Institute für Chemie (1989 and 1991) and the Research School of Earth Sciences at the Australian National University (1990), an Honorary Professor at the Chengdu University of Technology (2000), and a visiting professor at Indiana University (2002-2003), and has given plenary, keynote, and invited lectures all over the world.
 In 2021 he was appointed Professor Emeritus at Laurentian University.